mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/estimate.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Taquito's estimate method can be used to estimate fees, gas, and storage associated with an operation.
+Webmavryk's estimate method can be used to estimate fees, gas, and storage associated with an operation.

 :::note
 Our estimation of `fee`, `gasLimit` and `storageLimit` is based on the RPC call response to `simulate_operation` plus a small buffer.
 The context and volume at the time of `simulate_operation` might differ from `preapply/operations` and `injection/operation`, potentially causing errors like `fees_too_low`, `storage_exhausted.operation` and `gas_exhausted.operation`.